akapuya/s3-unzip-plus/README.md

 ### AWS Lambda Usage ###

 Create an AWS Lambda function, name it, and zip all files from this package to upload the code (including node_modules).
+The function defaults to deleting the zip file after it's been decompressed and verbose messages logged to CloudWatch.

 #### Configuration ####